Our Mission

 A Boston where geography and income don't determine who gets to make music professionally.
 Where the infrastructure exists, it's community-controlled, and it lasts.

 We don't talk about what we could do.
-We talk about what we've done — 15 years running, 3,000 artists a month, 94% Academy completion rate, named employers, actual job placements.
-If we can't point to it, we don't claim it.
+We talk about what we've done.
+15 years running.
+3,000 artists a month.
+94% Academy completion rate.
+Named employers.
+Actual job placements.

 The people who use this space have a real voice in how it operates.
 That's not a brand position — it's how decisions get made here.
-When 55 Morrissey opened, the question wasn't what we could build for the community.
-It was what the community wanted to build together.